ITRS-Group/cordial/integrations/servicenow/README.md

     A list of named defaults to apply to the incident depending on the `state` match above.
 These are in the form `field: value`.

-### Configuration Security and other features
+### Configuration Security

 All plain values in the configuration support string expansion according to the function [ExpandString](https://pkg.go.dev/github.com/itrs-group/cordial/pkg/config#Config.ExpandString).

 ### Service Now Incident Field Processing